COLABS-S/colabs-s.github.io/_posts/2023-06-16-ornl-seminar.md

 title: Another seminar on COLABS
 ---

 David E. Bernholdt will give a seminar on COLABS as part of a special seminar mini-series focused on the six software ecosystem sustainability seed projects.
-The slides and a recording will be available.
+The slides and a recording are available.
 Details below.

 **Time:** 1:00pm-2:00pm EDT<br>
 **Date:** Friday 16 June 2023